Julia Taubitz: Career

 At the start of the 2020/21 season, Taubitz achieved something historic.
 Despite the return of Geisenberger and Eitberger with extremely strong performances in the World Cup, Taubitz maintained her leadership role in the team.
-At the first race weekend in Igls, she was able to win three races in one day - the classic individual race, the race in the team relay (with Felix Loch, who also won all three races of the weekend and the doubles Eggert/Benecken) and the sprint race.
+At the first race weekend in Igls, she was able to win three races in one day – the classic individual race, the race in the team relay (with Felix Loch, who also won all three races of the weekend and the doubles Eggert/Benecken) and the sprint race.
 Although she was not able to repeat the victory in the overall World Cup from the previous season, she achieved a good second place with six wins this season.
 In addition, their strong performances were rewarded with two gold and one silver medal at the 2021 World Championships in Königssee.

 She competed at the 2024 FIL World Luge Championships and won gold medals in the sprint event and the team relay.

+At the 2026 Winter Olympics, Taubitz won gold medals in both the Women's singles event and the team relay.